GetStream/stream-chat-android/docusaurus/docs/Android/client/push_notifications/configuring_push_notifications.md

 Android SDK comes up with the default, customizable push notifications handling mechanism which includes:
 1. Receiving push notification using _FirebaseMessagingService_
-2. Loading require data using _Worker_
+2. Loading required data using _Worker_
 3. Showing notification with default actions

 See [Customizing Push Notifications](./client-customizing-push-notifications) for customization options.